ejaz-ahamed/promilo_app/README.md

 - **freezed**: For generating immutable classes with minimal boilerplate, enhancing type safety and code clarity.
 - **share_plus**: For sharing files and content from your Flutter app to other apps on the device.
 - **dio**: For making API calls, offering a simple and clean way to interact with RESTful APIs.
+- **build_runner**: For generating files and running code generation tasks, especially useful with packages like freezed.

 ## Getting Started